venkatayaswanth1/TCVM-Travelling-card-vending-machine/README.md

 - [x] Register: New user sign-up with validation
 - [x] Card Printing: Display user details and paid amount on virtual card
 - [x] Login: Card-based login system for registered users
-- [x] Payment: Integrated payment gateway for adding funds
+- [x] Payment: Integrated dummy payment gateway for adding funds

+---

+### 💳 Payment (Dummy Gateway)

+- The project uses a **dummy payment system** to simulate credit/debit card transactions.
+- **No real money is transferred** — it only imitates payment behavior for demonstration and educational purposes.
+- Useful for testing the payment workflow without involving actual banking systems.

 ---